-Whether you're recording huge multitrack DAW sessions, pulling from a sample library running into multiple digits in gigabytes or editing masses of video footage for YouTube (shot with your brand new vlogging camera), a reliable external hard drive for your Mac or PC is worth its weight in gold.
+Whether recording huge multitrack DAW sessions, hammering a sample library running into multiple digits in gigabytes, or editing reams of 4K video footage for your latest YouTube banger, a reliable external hard drive for your Mac or PC is worth its weight in gold, saving you time and, potentially, serious heartbreak should the worst happen to your primary data store.

-In our experience, it can be something as simple as a separate hard drive, rather than a revved up beast of a new computer, that can have the biggest impact on your musical workflow.
-By freeing up the computer to do its thing, you're taking the load off it to do focus on all the other important tasks.
+In our experience, it can be something as simple as a separate hard drive, rather than a maxed-out beast of a new computer, that can have the biggest impact on your musical workflow, by freeing up the computer to do its thing.
+This means you're taking the load off it to focus on all the other important tasks.
 In the Samsung T5 range, you’ll find the perfect drive to ensure external storage offers a potential performance boost as well as an insurance policy.

 Ideally, if your setup is studio based, you want a hard drive to be plugged in and forgotten about.
 The Samsung T5 series is perfect for this.
 As a solid state drive, it is both quick and reliable enough that you can store entire sample libraries on it, yet its dinky size means it can be hidden away behind a monitor, quietly working its magic.